 - Moyeni: Eager for some prehistory?
 Check out the town of Moyeni (meaning “place of wind”).
 This place is famed for the dinosaur footprints that you can see right at the same place where they were discovered.
 Check out the Masitise Cave House containing ancient rock art and the Tsatsane Valley Bushman Paintings.
 There are a lot of biking and hiking opportunities as well for enthusiasts.

-Travel Risks for International Travellers in Lesotho
+Travel Risks for International Travelers in Lesotho

 Though Lesotho is mostly safe as a travel destination for international tourists, you should stay aware to avoid hassles.
 Exercise some basic caution when you visit this beautiful nation.